Play your part in Rates Rethink process - Ó Muilleoir

 4 December 2014: NICEP has completed the evaluation and their full evaluation report has now been published.

-The Executive's draft Budget proposals made provision of £20m for continuation of the scheme.
+The Executive's draft Budget proposals made provision of £20 million for continuation of the scheme.

 De-Rating of commercial window displays